sez11a/liferay-docs/discover/portal/articles/03-collaboration/03-social-networking/04-integrating-with-facebook-and-twitter.markdown

 application.
 To view your tweets, add the Activities application to your user public profile page.
 Users can then view your profile to see your tweets.

-You need to wait a few minutes after registering your Twitter username for your tweets to show up.
+The Twitter feed is updated every five minutes by default, so you need to wait a few minutes after registering your Twitter username for your tweets to show up.
+This value can be changed through System Settings.
+Goto *Control Panel* &rarr; *System Settings*, select the *Other* tab, and click *Twitter Service*.
+The default value for the *Twitter synchronization interval* is *5* (5 minutes).
+Set this value to *1* to refresh the Twitter feed every minute.

 Keep in mind that your tweets are shown in order according to the date and time that you originally made them.
 Therefore, if you haven't tweeted in a while, then your tweets might be pushed off the Activities feed by more recent activity.
 You can change the number of items shown in the Activities feed in its Configuration.

 ## Using Social Bookmarks [](id=using-social-bookmarks)